mswart/acme-mgmtserver/README.md

 ## Domain Validations / Challenges.

-Only HTTP01 challenges are currently supported.
+### HTTP01

 The normal webserver must be adjusted to forward `.well-known/acme-challenges` requests to the ACME Management Server - this is a prerequirement and will not be checked/enforced/configured by this tool.

-### Nginx
+#### Nginx

 ```
 upstream acme-mgmtserver {